Applicant FAQs

 Q: What is required of USJLP Delegates?

 A: Accepted candidates become a USJLP Delegate upon participation in their first USJLP conference.
-Each Delegate is expected to attend two week-long conferences: one in Japan (held in odd-numbered years), and one in Seattle (held in even-number years).
+Each Delegate is expected to attend two (2) one-week conferences: one week in Japan, and one week in the United States.
 Delegates are required to participate for the full week and attend all scheduled plenary sessions, group activities and meals.
-Some may be asked to participate on a plenary panel related to their expertise.
-Most importantly Delegates are expected to be active participants in group discussions and be enthusiastic about the friendships and learning opportunities that USJLP presents.
+Some may be asked to participate on a plenary panel related to their expertise, or otherwise contribute to the content of the conference in some way such as leading a workshop, giving a personal talk, or serving as a discussion moderator.
+Most importantly, Delegates are expected to be active participants at their two conferences and with the greater network, and be enthusiastic about the relationships, connections and learning opportunities that USJLP membership affords.

 Q: Does commitment to USJLP end after completing two years as a Delegate?